 Making Chatham attractive to international students by improving student experience, building more partnerships that work, and creating “friendlier” websites.
 The goal is to promote intercultural understanding, valuable experience, and a more diverse learning environment – a promise that Chatham is working hard on delivering

-Providing international students with more opportunities to socialize and use English through “big events,” “small events,” day trips, and holiday parties – things that Chatham does much better in the fall and spring semester, but is lacking in the summer term
+Providing international students with more opportunities to socialize and use English through “big events,” “small events,” day trips, and holiday parties – things that Chatham does very well in the fall and spring semesters, but may be lacking in the summer term

 Students highlighted the importance of creating a social event in a relaxing environment at the beginning of the semester so that they could bond with others.
 Students reported forming closer friendships and doing more things together after the BBQ Party at Mr. Musick’s house.